LiskArchive/lisk-legacy-docs/introduction.md

 ## Versions

 We release new versions of Lisk Core regularly.
 Documentation on [lisk.io](https://lisk.io/documentation) will keep up to date with version updates.
-The Lisk Core version reference below provides an overview about the former releases and documentation versions of Lisk Core.
+The Lisk Core version reference below provides an overview of the former releases and documentation versions of Lisk Core.

 Software Version | Protocol Version | Release date <br> (yy/mm/dd)| Documentation reference
 ---     | ---       | ---         | ---